 Warranties that only cover certain components of the luminaire or retrofit kit/replacement lamp are not sufficient to meet the requirement.
+Consumable components that are designed and intended to be replaced as part of regular maintenance and upkeep, such as air filter elements or UV-C lamps, are not subject to the warranty requirements.
 Warranty statements are reviewed on a case-by-case basis and the DLC reserves to right to seek additional clarification if necessary.